- January 5, 2021

 5. Set Up A Designated Workspace

 You have a designated workspace in your regular office, do the same while you work from home.
 Do not work from your bed or crouch, rather set up a separate workspace where you can concentrate better without distractions.
 Make sure you have all the stuff you need to work from home efficiently, like PC/laptop, internet connection, whiteboard, calendar, chair and desk, and a neat and clean workspace.
+Not to mention the importance of using security tools.
+There are plenty of solutions, but VPN is becoming increasingly popular these days.
+With a VPN you can not only safely access sensitive work-related files but also keep your information protected when going online.
+We suggest taking some time to read detailed reviews of different VPN providers, such as the NordVPN review, so you can make an informed decision on what works best for you.

 You should be able to associate your workspace instantly with work and disassociate from the rest of your home.
 You can also use a spare room of your house to convert it into an office, like Bethan Vincent, marketing director of app and web developer Netsells did.
 Having a designated workspace — be it an entire room or just a corner — helps many employees looking to increase their productivity when working remotely.